 Should an individual not wish to provide any personal information, then we will discuss an alternative way of working that meets our mutual obligations in the context of our business relationship.
 Where personal information is being used for marketing purposes then we will cease the use of that information in that context.

 Who Do We Share It With?

-The Brighter Connections website, or any subsequent email correspondence, may contain links to other sites.
+The Wicresoft website, or any subsequent email correspondence, may contain links to other sites.
 We do not share personal information with those sites and are not responsible for their privacy practices.

 We use third parties to process our own business information and we also provide contact information to third parties for the purposes of entering into and fulfilling business contracts.
 We maintain a list of third parties, which varies according to the nature of the solutions and services and we will disclose on request the identities of third parties to whom personal information has been provided.
 We also comply with our obligations under the GDPR with regard to the use of sub-processors.

 The nature of our work in providing solutions to customers requires us to work with reputable trusted partners who are suppliers of hardware and software services and hospitality services.
 From time to time we may share minimal personal information with those partners within the context of the purposes for which that information was originally provided.

 We do not knowingly transfer personal data outside the EEA.
 However, with the exception of the use of Microsoft Office 365 Cloud based applications and CRM Dynamics, data may be stored in several data centre locations, typically within the UK or USA.
 We have undergone due diligence and are confident that there are appropriate technical and organisational measures in place to meet our GDPR obligations.
 We maintain a record of the organisations that we use as data processors and individuals have the right to be informed of who we use to process personal data and to have access to that information.
 We will fully co-operate with any requests for further information to the extent required by the law.

 How Long Do We Retain Personal Information?